 Maintain Proportional Scaling:

 Scaling is an element while designing.
-Whether you are working on Photoshop, Illustrator or another designing software, you can find a scale on the top of everything which helps you to maintain the equilibrium among the elements, texts and precisely the letters that you use in the design.
+Whether you are working on Photoshop, Illustrator or another designing website, you can find a scale on the top of everything which helps you to maintain the equilibrium among the elements, texts and precisely the letters that you use in the design.

 You need to be sure that you are using proper scaling in your graphics.
 If you are using any image as one of the elements of your design, you need to make sure that you don’t stretch that much and make it look terrible and unprofessional.